Simple Potato Soup

 Cooking Notes

-- When making this soup it is very important that you allow the soup to thicken by slowly adding in the stock.
+- When making this soup you must allow the soup to thicken by slowly adding in the stock.
 The soup does get a little thicker once you use the potato masher however for a nice thick consistency this step is super important.

 - I use thick-cut quality bacon for this soup.
 If you only have the thinly sliced style of bacon I would suggest adding 6 slices instead of just the 4 thick cuts as the recipe calls for.